-It is RECOMMENDED to notify the technical director of the OGF of any (proposed) use of a namespace identifier, by contacting urn@ogf.org.
+The technical director of the OGF MUST be notified of any (proposed) use of a namespace identifier, by contacting urn@ogf.org.
 The technical director of the OGF may, at his discretion "reserve" a subnamespace identifier for a limited period of time prior to approval of an Informational GFD document describing the namespace.